STG-7/MinesweeperFrontEnd/_pages/about.md

 About Us:

-This is our project for AP Computer Science Principles trimester 1.
-We used
+This is our project for AP Computer Science Principles Trimester 1.
+We used a python flask server for backend and javascript developmeent and we used a fastpages server for frontend developement.